 If you are an iPhone user and still having issues with Google Maps, then we recommend resetting Location & Privacy.

-You will be asked to provide your iPhone passcode before executing the reset procedure.
+You will be asked to provide your iPhone passcode before performing the reset.
 It’s an additional security measure.
 So, be sure to provide it.

 6. Update Google Maps